Jason2Brownlee/CleanFixedQuakeC/README.md

 You can use the .qc files as the basis for mod development.

 ## How to Build

+Instructions on how to download and build this project.

 1. Checkout the code.
 	1. `git clone https://github.com/Jason2Brownlee/QuakeCGPL.git`